 The welcoming and warm residents and faculty that I met on my interview day left a lasting impression.
 I loved that Baystate is the main provider for Western Massachusetts and offers a variety of opportunities in both local community and global health.
 I’m also excited about the unique New England outdoor activities ranging from hiking to skiing and snowboarding.

 Chad Surber, MD

 I was born and raised in sunny southern California (specifically in the area affectionately known as the O.C. thanks to television) as a middle child between two sisters, which probably explains my mellow demeanor.
 Eventually I decided I was ready to experience some actual weather and seasons, so I uprooted myself and moved to rainy Dublin, Ireland for medical school.
 My pediatric rotations reaffirmed the love for working with children that I discovered during Boy Scouts, so I knew that upon returning to the States I wanted to become a pediatrician.
-While in Ireland I developed a number of new passions, including traveling, cooking, cycling, and listening to as much new music as possible.
-I am always ready to try new things, so living on the East Coast is an exciting prospect.
+While in Ireland I developed a number of new passions, including traveling, cooking, cycling, and listening to as much new music as

 I like to make most personal decisions with a healthy dose of gut feeling, so after the interview day at Baystate I knew I would fit in very well because it simply felt right.
 It certainly did not hurt that Baystate is committed to contributing to the community, and has a deep respect for patients and employees as people.
 As interview season continued on, I kept using Baystate as the baseline of excellence to compare to other programs, so I feel very fortunate to join Baystate.